 Q: Do you have to do loads of study and case studies before you can use BWRT® with clients?

 A: Not at all!
 As soon as your training is completed, even it's only at Level 1, you can use it straight away with your clients.

 Q: I'm a quite new therapist.
 Will I find it difficult to learn?

 A: Not in the least!
 We cover everything in absolute detail and because BWRT® is so different from any other therapy model, you will find yourself to be on equal terms with the other students.

 Q: Are there any unpleasant side effects?

-A: There are no lasting side effects.
-Some people feel slightly 'disconnected' for a few seconds - no longer - as the brain lets go of the problem at the end of the session.
+A: Some people feel slightly 'disconnected' for a few seconds - no longer - as the brain lets go of the problem at the end of the session.
+Then they feel great!

 Q: How many sessions does a client have as a rule?